Updated 24.05.2023

 There's shuttle transportation from Trondheim Airport to the hotel.

-Remember!: We need to know when your landing!
+Remember!: We need to know when and when you are landing!

 Please pay attention to the guidelines given by the SA in command